shakes76/PatternFlow/recognition/2021_ISIC_Improved_UNet/README.md

 `python driver.py`

 To ensure the data is loaded correctly, an image from the Training Input should appear on-screen, followed by its corresponding mask from the Training GroundTruth.

+You may change the amount of epochs that the network runs for and the `Adam` learning rate by changing the variables at the top of `driver.py`

+- `EPOCHS` denotes the total amount of epochs.
+- `OPT_LEARNING_RATE` denotes the `Adam` learning rate.

+Once the network is finished,
+1. It will generate `Loss` and `Dice Coefficient` graphs as shown in the `Results` section above.
+2. It will then proceed to evaluate the test set, and some performance metrics will be output to the screen, as shown in the `Results` section above.
+3. A histogram of the distribution of the DSC on the test set evaluation will be generated.
+4. 20 images of the Original Image / Ground Truth Mask / Model-generated Mask will be generated, as shown in the `Results` section above. (_Note: you may change the amount of images output using the `local_batch` variable in the `generatePredictions` method in `driver.py`_)

 ## Dependencies
 - Python _